Hunger interview with John Morton

 The name Hunger came about by our manager from the phrase”strictly from hunger” meaning wanting more and always hungry.
 The name Hunger was just another way to strengthen our popularity and exposure.
 I liked it so much better than The Touch because Hunger would stick in peoples minds and create a real mystique behind the band.
 It still captures fans curiosity what we were all about with the psychedelic and creative times.

-Do you have any special memories from some early rehearsing sessions you had as the band?
+Do you have any memories from early rehearsing sessions?

 The rehearsal sessions were quite unique.
 In the 60’s you could never hear yourself on stage.
 The bigger the venue was even worse.
 There were no monitors.
 Management told us if we wanted to sound perfect on stage the vocals would have to stand out.
 We’d do dry practices without any amplification developing strong harmonies and cueing when the lead singer would take his spot.
 Hunger’s vocals were so much better than the album on stage because we had the original line-up with Bill Daffern and Mike Lane sharing lead vocals.
 Management knew that would put us way ahead of most bands since we had great vocals and a strong original sound.
 Before the breakup of Hunger we had so many different singers we never could achieve what we originally had.
 Mike Lane was a great singer but he couldn’t carry it all plus play guitar and that is not what we originally intended and it took a toll on him.
 We rehearsed so much that we grew tired of playing 12 songs only at every gig.
 This was managements idea so we could go in the studio and record the album in a short time.
 Our on stage presence was to be flawless with no mistakes and that was the law by management.
 I look back now and see that management wanted a fine tuned machine to take us to the next level.